-Creamy Vegan Jerk Pasta
+Creamy Vegan Jamaican Jerk Pasta

 Have you ever had something to eat at a place that left you in your feels?

 Sometimes it’s a good thing to get lost and find new places because I stumbled into what I thought was a little food market but it led me to something else.
-At the back of the market, almost unseen, was this little vegan café with a real homey down to earth vibe.
+At the back of the market, almost unseen, was this little vegan café with a real homey down-to-earth vibe.

 I looked around and asked the clerk what was popular.
 Without thought, he quickly pointed to this creamy-looking noodle dish in their case.
 He said, “This vegan jerk pasta is quite a fan favorite but it has some heat.”
-And when he further explained the ingredients, mentioning jerk seasoning, I was sold…he clearly didn’t know of my affinity for all things jerk, ha!
+And when he further explained the ingredients, mentioning jerk seasoning, I was sold…he didn’t know of my affinity for all things jerk, ha!

 I found a little corner in the café, sat down, and went to town.
 With every lip-smack and bite, I just knew I had to re-create my own version of that vegan jerk pasta.
 As a result, here we are, friends.